-Bentota beach is a long and wide stretch of golden sand situated almost mid-way between Colombo and Galle.
-It is a good point to stop on your first night if you have just arrived and don’t want to stay in Negombo or Colombo.
-The swimming is not great here because of the large surf, but just look at all that sand!
+Bentota beach is a long and very wide stretch of golden sand situated almost mid-way between Colombo and Galle.
+Being a long stretch of sand as opposed to a secluded bay, there is no protection from the waves so the swimming is not great, but just look at all that sand!

-If you’re staying in one of the hotels on the beach with a pool where the kids can swim (we stayed at the Centara Bentota), then this is a great beach.
-The hotels are all set back from the beach and covered by palms so you get the impression there is no development at all, just a huge, wide (and sometimes windy!) expanse of sand.
+The hotels are all set back from the beach and covered by palms so you get the impression there is no development at all, just a huge, wide expanse of sand.
 There are also great things to do nearby such as visiting the Kosgoda Sea Turtle Sanctuary or Geoffrey Bawa garden tour at his Lunuganga Country Estate.
 The tour lasts around 1 ¼ hours and is great for little explorers.
 You can also stay and eat there.
-It looked amazing.
-We didn’t stay this trip but it is something to keep up our sleeve for our next visit.

 Unawatuna is a great beach resort if you want to base yourself at a beach with lots of action.
 The narrow winding road to the beach from the main road is jam-packed with everything a tourist could ever need – bars, restaurants, coffee shops, small supermarkets, clothes shops, art galleries; you name it.